 (2) Longevity - A Will exists for a limited time.
-It distributes property upon your death and that's it.
+It distributes property upon your death, and that's it.
 However, a Trust can manage and distribute assets for as long as you instruct (or your assets provide).
 If you have minor children, they could have their needs addressed under the management of a Trustee.
 Likewise, you could have any distribution of funds withheld until your children reach a more suitable age.

-(3) Breadth of purposes- There is more that can be done through a Trust than a Will.
+(3) The breadth of purposes- Trusts can accomplish much more than a Will.
 Trusts are instruments with far-reaching abilities.
-For example, Trusts can be devised to protect beneficiaries from creditors or they can preserve government benefits for beneficiaries with special needs.
+For example, Trusts can protect beneficiaries from creditors, or they can preserve government benefits for beneficiaries with special needs.
 Trusts are powerful legal instruments that serve clients in a wide variety of ways.

 What Are the Benefits of a Trust?

 3. Privacy.
 Assets in a Trust are discreetly transferred upon your death.
 Probate court is a matter of public record.